Tom yum: Other spicy and sour soups

 Less well known outside Thailand is tom khlong (ต้มโคล้ง), a spicy sour soup where the sourness does not derive from lime juice but through the use of tamarind.
 Tom som (ต้มส้ม) are soups that are also very similar to tom yum but most often do not contain lemongrass or kaffir lime leaves.
 Depending on the type of tom som, the acidity can be derived from lime juice or from the use of tamarind.
+Another well-known and popular dish is tom saeb (ต้มแซ่บ), a spicy and sour soup originating from Northeastern Thailand (Isan).
+It is typically made with pork bones or beef as the main ingredients.
+Tom saeb is characterized by its bold flavors and fragrant aroma, derived from herbs such as galangal, lemongrass, and kaffir lime leaves, along with seasonings like lime juice, chili, and fish sauce.

 Outside Thailand

 Malaysia

-Tom yum, locally spelled as tomyam, is very well-received among Malaysians since its introduction around the 1980s.
+Tom yum, locally spelled as tomyam, is very well-received among Malaysians, especially for dinner, since its introduction around the 1980s.
 The cuisine is now considered a must-have on most restaurant menus in Malaysia, especially the peninsular states.
-As of 2018, the popularity of Tom yum and other Thai dishes had brought employment to at least 120,000 south Thai cooks, working restaurants mainly in Selangor state and the capital city of Kuala Lumpur, and owning 5000 to 6000 Thai restaurants throughout the country.
+As of 2018, the popularity of tom yum and other Thai dishes had brought employment to at least 120,000 south Thai cooks, working restaurants mainly in Selangor state and the capital city of Kuala Lumpur, and owning 5000 to 6000 Thai restaurants throughout the country.